scozv/blog/_posts/2013-11-03-how-to-update-heap-in-dijkstra-shortest-path.md

 {% gist 6200004 %}

-It sounds easy, however the 1st revision of `dijkstra()` in Algo.js is failed to update heap correctly.
+It sounds easy, however the 1st revision of `dijkstra()` in Algo.js is failed to update heap correctly, where I just update the value of one vertex without keeping heap order.

 {% gist 6200035 %}

-Where I just update the value of one vertex without keeping heap order.

 How to update and keep heap order?